Sacred Heart Elementary School

 - On the north and west side of the School or in the farmer’s fields.

 Sacred Heart School follows the fire drill procedures required by the Delta Fire Department.
-Fire Drills are held once every two months.
+Six fire drills are held over the course of the school year.
 Expectations for these drills are given to all teachers and substitute teachers and are posted in the classrooms.
 Sacred Heart School also follows the outline of earthquake drill published by the CISVA “Responding to a School Emergency.”

 Students who ride their bicycles or skateboards are asked to follow all regular traffic and safety regulations such as the use of helmets.
 Students should walk their bicycles or skateboards through all crosswalks.
 No student is permitted to ride a bicycle or skateboard on the school grounds from 8:00 am to 4:00 pm.
 They should be walked during these times.

 Teachers usually plan their field trips prior to the beginning of the school year.
 A form is sent by the teacher to the administration to confirm and check with other scheduled activities.
 Teachers are required to send home a permission slip to each parent of a child in his/her class.
 No student will attend an out of class field trip without parental permission.
-The supervision ratio is generally 1:8 supervisor to students.
 If there are any concerns about a field trip, contact the teacher immediately.

 The staff at Sacred Heart School, are obliged to inform parents and obtain their permission for their children to participate in all school field trips.
 In the case of High Risk Field Trips such as the Grade 7 Outdoor Education Field Trip, parents will be asked to complete an additional Consent Form”.
 This form is intended to inform parents of the purpose of the trip as well as the possible risks involved in some of the activities that the children will participate in while away from the school.
 Any parent who has children participating in “High Risk Field Trips” must complete all forms and understand the nature of such trips.